ellayipinghou/rack-algorithm/README.md

 ### Batch Creation Process (create_new_batch) 📊
 #### 1. Determine Batch Size
-- choose_num_sources() finds the maximum number of source racks that can fit in one batch
+- choose_num_sources() finds the maximum number of source racks that can fit in one batch using the following process:
-- Starts with the largest available sample number
+  - Start with the largest available sample number
-- Incrementally adds smallest sources until destination capacity would be exceeded
+  - Incrementally add smallest sources until destination capacity would be exceeded
+    - this ensures that at least one of the large numbers is included with the small numbers, spreading out the distribution more evenly
 - Saves a backup_array as the last valid configuration before exceeding capacity

 #### 2. Build Optimal Combination